chikuzen/avs2pipemod/README.txt

 * 'y4mp', 'y4mt', 'y4mb' and 'rawvideo' options instead of 'video'.
 * FieldBased input will be corrected to framebased on yuv4mpeg2 output modes.
 * Colorspace conversion that takes colormatrix and interlace into consideration.
-* 'wav', 'wavext' and 'rawaudio' option instead of 'audio'.
+* 'wav', 'extwav' and 'rawaudio' option instead of 'audio'.
 * Convert bit depth function in audio output mode.
 * Only the compilation with mingw/msys is supported.